- Different types of healthcare organizations

 Keep detailed records of policy distribution and sign-offs

-Showing an audit trail can shield your organization from accusations of negligence: After all, having great policies won't do much good if you can't show that they've been read, understood, signed, and tested on.
+Showing an audit trail can shield your organization from accusations of negligence.
+After all, having great policies won't do much good if you can't show that they've been read, understood, signed, and tested on.

-Documenting when employees have read new or revised policies can help protect against negligence claims and assists with your accreditation.
+Documenting when healthcare employees have read new or revised policies can help protect against negligence claims and assist with your accreditation.
 Cloud-based policy manuals allow you to pull these archived records if needed.
 A full version history of who signed, edited, and approved a policy could provide crucial evidence in litigation situations.

 Healthcare policy and procedure management made simple

 PowerDMS is specialized for healthcare organizations.
-So if you’re looking to simplify your day-to-day operations, streamline the accreditation process, improve patient care, and save your policy admins or accreditation managers time, look no further..
+So, if you're looking to simplify your day-to-day operations, streamline the accreditation process, improve patient care, and save your policy admins or accreditation managers time, look no further.